Skip to content

 About This Calculator

-Our methodology: Based on the Income Shares model as defined in the Tennessee Child Support Guidelines (Tenn.
+Methodology: Income Shares model per Tennessee Child Support Guidelines (Tenn.
 Code Ann. § 36-5-101).
-Updated for 2026.